VanwildemeerschBrent/SortingVisualizer/README.md

 # Javascript Sorting Algorithm Visualizer
 [![Netlify Status](https://api.netlify.com/api/v1/badges/3b25d530-4a97-4fdd-b1a1-64e85c718bdb/deploy-status)](https://app.netlify.com/sites/vanwildemeerschbrent-js-sorting-algorithms/deploys)

-Javascript Sorting Algorithm Visualizer is a VueJS project build to
+This is a VueJS project build to visualize the different available sorting algorithms to give me more knowledge about the different methods of sorting and more information on which sorting algorithm to use in different circumstances.

+Project is build and deployed on [Netlify](www.netlify.com)

 ## Installation